 Matt Barnes, MSW, RSW

 Matt provides individual, couples and family counselling to those located in Sarnia-Lambton and he also provides outreach counselling services to the Middlesex Community.
-He provides counselling to youth and adults affected by trauma, physical, sexual, emotional abuse, neglect, grief and loss, domestic violence, substance abuse, divorce, depression, anxiety, stress and a variety of cognitive, behavioral and social issues.
+He provides counselling to youth and adults affected by trauma, physical, sexual, emotional abuse, neglect, grief and loss, domestic violence, depression, anxiety, stress and a variety of cognitive, behavioral and social issues.

 Throughout Matt's career he has worked with a wide variety of clients including those with developmental and cognitive delays/disabilities, clients suffering from mental illness and mental health issues as well as individuals affected by trauma, abuse and neglect.
 Matt has worked in child welfare and with high-risk children and youth living in foster care and residential treatment as well as with youth who are involved in the criminal justice system in both Ontario and the Yukon Territory.

 His experiences working at the Windsor/Essex Hospice, Yukon Hospice and St. Joseph's Hospice in Sarnia have led to a passion for working with individuals at end of life and bereaved individuals who have experienced the loss of a loved one.
-Matt has completed training in the Utilization of EMDR with Traumatic Bereavement as well as a Certification in Bereavement, Grief and Loss with Children through the CACPT (Canadian Association for Child Play Therapy) and currently facilitates a weekly walking group for individuals experiencing symptoms of grief.
+Matt has completed training in the Utilization of EMDR with Traumatic Bereavement as well as a Certification in Bereavement, Grief and Loss with Children through the CACPT (Canadian Association for Child Play Therapy) and currently facilitates a weekly walking group for individuals experiencing a loss.

 Matt is passionate about alternative and complementary forms of therapy including exercise, outdoor recreation, art/music therapy, meditation, legacy work, play therapy and sensory-based activities.
 He is an advocate for ending violence against women and children and is involved in the Middlesex Rural Alliance to End Violence Against Women and Children in the Strathroy area.
 Through these experiences Matt has developed a keen interest in working with males and finding ways to engage men in making positive changes in their lives.